 In North Carolina, the state awards contracts to “the lowest responsible bidder.”
 In other words, the lowest bid that meets the qualifications of the project is typically selected.
 With that being said, the selection committee can select a slightly higher bid if the bid provides better value than the lowest acceptable bid.
 If you submit a competitive bid and another business is wrongfully awarded the project, you can challenge this decision.
 If you need assistance with a bid protest, contact a Greensboro bid protest lawyer today.

-A Construction Law Firm That Specializes in the Bid Process
+A Construction Law Firm That Excels in the Bid Process

 At Cotney Construction Law, we can navigate you through the bid process from start to finish.
 Here are some of the ways we help local construction businesses procure federal, state, and Greensboro government construction contracts: